-Fuel (Liquid Petroleum, Gasoline)
+Fuel (Liquid Petroleum, Diesel)

-The Cruise Air XL® motor home runs on unleaded gasoline.
+The Cruise Air XL® motor home runs on diesel fuel.
 Liquid propane (LP) gas is required to operate the range, oven, water heater and furnace.
-The refrigerator may be powered by either LP gas or electricity.
+The refrigerator and water heater may be powered by either LP gas or electricity.

 A generator is an optional feature.
-The generator runs on gasoline from the same automotive fuel tank that supplies the engine.
+The generator runs on diesel fuel from the same automotive fuel tank that supplies the engine.